 Printmaking majors share in an integrated curriculum that provides a broad knowledge in the visual arts while strengthening in-depth conceptual knowledge of the Printmaking discipline.
-You'll have opportunities to travel to professional conferences and Cleveland's rich network of printmaking artist studios.
+You'll have opportunities to travel to professional conferences and Cleveland's rich network of printmaking artist studios and professional artist maker-spaces.
 On the annual visual arts trip to New York City, you'll experience first-hand professional galleries and exhibitions such as the Whitney Biennial and The Armory Show.